Quick Info

 07/05/2025

-President Donald Trump nominated Casey Means as U.S. Surgeon General on May 7, 2025, following his withdrawal of his earlier nominee Janette Nesheiwat.
-Means, a Stanford-trained physician and co-founder of the metabolic health company Levels, has been a prominent figure in the Make America Healthy Again movement alongside her brother Calley Means.
+President Donald Trump nominated Casey Means as U.S. Surgeon General on May 7, 2025, after withdrawing his earlier nominee, Janette Nesheiwat.
+Means, a Stanford-trained physician and co-founder of the metabolic health company Levels, had become a prominent figure in the Make America Healthy Again movement alongside her brother Calley Means.

 Do you like Casey Means?